INO-quantum/labscript_NI_DAQmx_iPCdev/README.md

 We provide also a [C code](https://github.com/INO-quantum/labscript_NI_DAQmx_iPCdev/tree/main/C_code) which has the same functionality as the labscript/Python code.
 It was tested on Windows using Visual Studio and on Ubuntu with gcc.
 We used it for our initial development of the Python code and to test and understand better the above described error.
 It is much simpler than the rather involved labscript implementation where special care must be taken to synchronize the workers processes for the different boards.

 > [!Note]
 > This project was developed in collaboration with a different laboratory where NI hardware is used.
-I work with different hardware and can therefore not perform additional tests with NI hardware.
+I work with different hardware and therefore cannot perform additional tests with NI hardware.
 Most of this code was developed with simulated hardware and was then later tested and debugged on the real hardware.